jebucaro/website-jonathanbucaro/content/about.md

 To support continuous improvement, I have earned certifications in agile methodologies (Scrum, Kanban) and key technologies.
 These demonstrate my ability to lead projects with modern, adaptive methods that align technology with business goals.

 I am always open to new connections and professional opportunities.
-If you’d like to talk about technology projects or share experiences, you can find me on <a href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=jonathanbucaro" target="_blank" rel="nofollow">LinkedIn</a>.
+If you'd like to talk about technology projects or share experiences, you can find me on <a href="https://www.linkedin.com/comm/mynetwork/discovery-see-all?usecase=PEOPLE_FOLLOWS&followMember=jonathanbucaro" target="_blank" rel="nofollow">LinkedIn</a>.